Best Vegan Waffle Recipe (Vegan Belgian Waffles)

 How to Serve

-• Lemon, orange, or lime zest: Add a burst of bright citrus with a pinch of your favorite zest blended into the batter.
+• Lemon, Orange, or Lime Zest – Add a burst of bright citrus with a pinch of your favorite zest blended into the batter.

-• Sweet spices: For a cozy treat, consider cinnamon, ginger, cloves, allspice, or a blend of all four.
+• Sweet Spices – For a cozy treat, consider cinnamon, ginger, cloves, allspice, or a blend of all four.
 You can cut right to the chase with pumpkin pie spice for a ready-made mixture and instant flavor infusion.

-• Vegan whipped cream: Nothing finishes off a sweet treat with quite the same flourish as whipped cream.
-Coconut cream is an easy substitute for heavy cream, or you could buy a ready-made option in an aerosol can, ready to dispense at will.
+• Vegan Whipped CreamCoconut cream is an easy substitute for heavy cream, or you could buy a ready-made whipped cream option in an aerosol can, ready to dispense at will.

-Can I make these vegan waffles gluten-free?
+Can you make these vegan waffles gluten-free?

-Even if you’re eating solo, it’s wise to make more than enough waffles the first time around because they keep so well!
+It’s a good idea to make more than enough waffles the first time around because they keep so well!
 Freeze extras for up to six months; that way, you can easily pop one or two in the toaster whenever a waffle craving strikes.

-Can I double the recipe for a crowd?
+Can you double this recipe for more people?

 While you can’t make waffles without a waffle iron, you can take the same batter and use it to make pancakes instead!
 If you really wanted to take it in a totally different direction, thin it with additional water to make crepes.
 Just fill it with your favorite fruits and rather than folding them into the batter.